jweissman/orsino/playtesting.md

 # Notes from Playtesting

----
-[ ] Load all PCs on party select so we can show their race/class (no longer even letting you load PCs from file but we're still persisting them every room...)
----
----
 [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)
 [ ] Healing potion could cure poison status too? [maybe better to have a dedicated consumable for it though] [ ] Poisoned blade still has weird expiration message actually? ("X is no longer poisoned blade"; a bit awkward to fix since a standard message would be ideal here)